lululuqman/coffee-menu-app/README.md

 ### ☕ Coffee Menu App

 # A simple Full-Stack Coffee Menu application built with FastAPI, PostgreSQL, and Streamlit.
-You can view, add, edit, and delete coffee items — all from an easy visual interface.
+User can view, add, edit, and delete coffee items — all from an easy visual interface.

 ## 🧰 Tech Stack
 Layer	Technology